wdv4758h/pypy-extradoc/sprintinfo/ddorf2010/report.rst

 David spent the sprint working on the `arm-backend`_ branch, which is adding an ARM backend to the JIT.
-With the help of Armin he added support for bridges in the JIT and generally implemented missing operations, mostly for handling integers.
+With the help of Armin he added support for bridges in the JIT and generally implemented missing operations, mostly for handling integers so far.

 .. _`arm-backend`: http://codespeak.net/svn/pypy/branch/arm-backend/